Forest Gallery House

 Forest Gallery House is a compound-style residence located in Hamilton County, Indiana.
-In fact, we’re excited to report that ground-breaking appears to be on-track for spring/summer 2020!
+We’re very excited to report that ground-breaking appears to be on-track for summer/fall 2020!

 Forest Gallery House